 Where does wisdom end and divinity begin?
 The focused young boy from Pune didn’t just become Officer of the Order of arts and letters (2011).
 He pursued his love for design, trained his mind to execute his principles and accepted the responsibilities to excel.

-Dr. Balkrishna Vithaldas Doshi has constantly demonstrated that all good architecture and urban planning is not only about uniting forms and structure but it is the profound understanding of the context in the broadest sense.
+Dr. Balkrishna Vithaldas Doshi has constantly demonstrated that all good architecture and urban planning are not only about uniting forms and structure but it is the profound understanding of the context in the broadest sense.
 Projects that go beyond the functionality to connect with the human spirit through poetic and philosophical underpinnings are symphonies of architectural future of India.

-An architect, urban planner and teacher, for his steadfast example of integrity and his tireless contributions to India and beyond, Doshi has given the world a roadmap for integrating traditional planning principles in a subtle alchemy.
+An Indian architect, urban planner and teacher, for his steadfast example of integrity and his tireless contributions to India and beyond, Doshi has given the world a roadmap for integrating traditional planning principles in a subtle alchemy.

 Please visit for further archives and galleries: https://www.sangath.org/home/